Collective dynamics in holographic fractonic solids: Hydrodynamic modes

 \section{Hydrodynamic modes}

 Having established our holographic model, we now turn to the main objective of this work: studying low-energy collective excitations in a fractonic solid.
+While the existence of a subdiffusive mode has been anticipated in \cite{Jain:2024ngx}, we provide here explicit calculations to verify its presence and further characterize the other coexisting hydrodynamic excitations in detail.
 The hydrodynamic modes of the boundary theory are encoded in the quasinormal modes (QNMs) of the black hole, which correspond to the poles of the system's retarded correlators.
 To extract these modes, we consider small perturbations around the background solution for each of these fields,

 where the fluctuating fields can be expanded as

 Due to the rotational invariance of the bulk geometry in the $x-y$ plane, we align the wave vector $k$ along the $y-$direction without loss of generality.
 This choice causes the linearized fluctuations to split into two sectors according to parity under $x\to-x$: